 They fled violence in their country and landed in Liberia, where CRS is building shelters and preparing rice fields. »»

 |Size:||42,999 sq. mi.; slightly larger than Tennessee|

-Catholic Relief Services initially provided emergency assistance after the start of the civil war.
-While the presidential election of 1997 brought Charles Taylor to power, the civil conflict continued in the outlying counties and eventually arrived in the capital, Monrovia, during the summer of 2003.
+CRS initially provided emergency assistance after the start of the civil war.
+While the presidential election of 1997 brought Charles Taylor to power, the civil conflict continued in outlying counties and eventually arrived in the capital, Monrovia, during the summer of 2003.
 Charles Taylor went into exile that August, and a transitional government was put into place in October.
-Soon after the warring factions laid down their arms after 14 years of conflict.
+Soon after, warring factions laid down their arms after 14 years of conflict.

-As the new national government was being shaped, the Catholic Church, CRS Liberia and international donor agencies continues working on emergency programming but has also started implementing development projects simultaneously.
+The Catholic Church, CRS Liberia and international donor agencies continue to work on emergency programming and have begun implementing development projects.